AgenaRisk/api/README.md

 ## Prerequisites
 * JDK 8
 <br>We recommend jdk1.8.0_192
-<br>Note: versions of Java above 8 have not been tested
+<br>Note: versions of Java above 8 have not been tested but we have had user reports of successfully running on Java 11 and 17
 * Maven
 <br>Version >= 3.6.1
 * Linux: net-tools, iproute2